askforalfred/alfred/doc/FAQ.md

 ### Can you train an agent without mask prediction?

 Mask prediction is an important part of the ALFRED challenge.
-Unlike non-interactive environments (e.g vision-language navigation), here it's necessary for the agent to specify *what* exactly it wants to interact with.
+Unlike non-interactive environments (e.g vision-language navigation) here it's necessary for the agent to specify *what* exactly it wants to interact with.

 ### Why do `feat_conv.pt` in [Full Dataset](https://ai2-vision-alfred.s3-us-west-2.amazonaws.com/full_2.1.0.7z) have 10 more frames than the number of images?